Principe92/Desktop-Chat-Application/README.md

 # Desktop-Chat-Application
-A simple chat application with a GUI.
+A simple chat application with a GUI for Software Engineering Project

-Meeting time FRIDAY 4PM Linux Lab